brxbbzy/lis786-project/Collections.md

 permalink: /Collections
 ---

-Here you can view the art collections by Cameron Alagna
+# Here you can view the art collections by Cameron Alagna

+## Digital Pieces

 {% for machine in site.pieces %}
 {% if pieces.category == 'digital' %}